Just In Time Access

 2. Toggle the feature to 'Enabled'

-Note: Once enabled, approval will be required before connecting to the network, but only for platform and service users accessing it via the Netmaker Desktoparrow-up-right application.
+**Note**: Once enabled, approval will be required before connecting to the network, but only for non-admin sers accessing it via the [Netmaker Desktop](https://learn.netmaker.io/getting-started/server-and-client-management/client-installation/netmaker-desktop-installation?q=netmaker+desktop).

 Platform users and service users interact with JIT-enabled networks through the **Netmaker Desktop** application.
 The application provides a clean interface showing all available networks and their current access status.